-A new series of live-streamed Q&As set every Sunday from 5-6 p.m.
+A new series of live-streamed Q&As on Sundays from 5-6 p.m.
 ET on Zoom.

 Seventh Row will place two artists from the same field in conversation with each other.

 Programming at a glance

 Sundays, 5-6 p.m.
 ET

 With #LockdownFilmSchool, we’re trying to connect the film community during trying times, while also highlighting the work of some of our favourite film artists.
 The “school” will convene every Sunday, and beforehand we’ll send you “homework” (a watchlist of amazing movies).